 “Ecuador may be the world’s greatest retirement value play.
 Amid beautiful terrain, beaches and, offshore, the Galapagos Islands, there’s a cost of living less than half the U.S. average.”
 Beautiful.
 Cheap.
 Beach.

 “The cost of living in Paris is pricey, but other places are more affordable, such the port city of Bordeaux in southwest France, or Lyon.”
 A small place in a small village in the south of France?
 Now you’re talking!
 Speaking of talking, what language do they speak there?
 English, right?

 “For American retirees, Ireland can almost seem an extension of the U.S., except a lot prettier.
 Almost everyone speaks English.”
 One word.
 Weather.

 On top of good climate and food, Italy is blessed with affordable health care and insurance.
 Cost of living is reasonable, especially if you stay away from the larger cities.
 Two words: Climate.
 Food.
+Three words: climate, food, beach.
 Sign me up.

 “The climate is hot and humid, but suits fine many retirees who enjoy cheap living, terrific outdoor venues and the mix of Chinese, Indian and Malay cultures.
 English is widely spoken.”
 Lovely, but too far from home.